zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/oci/oci.md

 ## Task 1: Verify Virtual Cloud Network (VCN)

-1. Login to Oracle cloud console using the Workshop Details received:
+1. Use Copy Password and click on Launch Console.
+Use the same initial password when asked to reset the password, so you don't have to remember it.
+You are in the Oracle cloud console using the Workshop Details received.

     - Login URL
     - Tenancy name